 On Linux the CANable works natively with slcand, so you can use all of the standard can-utils command-line utilities and even Wireshark to interact with the bus.

-For even more flexibility, the canard library allows you to directly talk to the CAN bus from Python.
+For even more flexibility, the python-can library allows you to directly talk to the CAN bus from Python.
 The library is cross-platform and can connect directly to a CANable's virtual serial port interface or native socketcan interface.
 With only a couple lines of code you can decode traffic on the bus, send messages, and more.